Last Updated on by

 There are many use cases where the extraction of web data in real-time is important.
 With the product prices on ecommerce stores changing at the blink of an eye, pricing intelligence is one of the use cases where real-time latency becomes invaluable.
 This type of feat can be achieved only by setting up an extensive tech infrastructure that can handle ultra-fast live crawls.
 Our live crawls solution is built up for this purpose and is used by companies to do real-time price comparison, sports score detection, news feed aggregation and real-time inventory tracking among other use cases.

 The ownership of user-generated content is a debatable topic, but it’s usually claimed by the websites where the content was published.
-If the sites you need data from belong to classifieds, business directory or similar niches where user-generated content is the prime USP, you might have fewer sources to scrape as such sites tend to disallow crawling.
+If the sites you need data from belong to classifieds, business directory or similar niches where user-generated content is the prime USP, you might have fewer sources to crawl as such sites tend to disallow crawling.

 Given the dynamic nature of the web, there are certainly many more challenges associated with extracting large volumes of data from the web for business use cases.
 However, companies always have the choice of choosing a fully managed web scraping service like PromptCloud to evade all these roadblocks and get only the data they need, the way they need it.